 - 1. An inventory worksheet is completed on each record in question. - 2.
 All known applicable regulations are identified. - 3.
 An appropriate retention period is identified. - 4.
 A final disposition is identified. - 5.
-The Document Control Administrator drafts a revised RRS and routes for official approval by the ML&P General Manager, MOA Records Management Officer, Clerk, Controller, Internal Auditor, and the Municipal Assembly. - 6.
+The Document Control Specialist drafts a revised RRS and routes for official approval by the ML&P General Manager, MOA Records Management Officer, Clerk, Controller, Internal Auditor, and the Municipal Assembly. - 6.
 Until that process is complete, a record that is not represented on the RRS cannot be discarded/destroyed without special Assembly approval.

 IX.
-Implementing the Records Retention Schedule
+Implementing the Record Retention Schedule

 To implement the RRS means to actually retain and dispose of records in accordance with the timelines indicated on the RRS.
-Failure to properly and consistently implement the RRS unfavorably affects the legal liability of both ML&P and the individuals responsible for the records.
-Therefore, the procedures for implementing the RRS are required and are outlined as follows:
+A failure to properly and consistently implement the RRS will unfavorably affect the legal liability of both ML&P and the individuals responsible for the records.
+Therefore, the procedures for implementing the RRS are required and outlined as follows:

-- The Official Record Holder is responsible for ensuring that the record is: (a) retained in the office for the record's full In-Office Retention period; (b) sent to offsite storage for archival once the In-Office Retention period has passed; and (3) reviewed for final disposition once the Total Retention period has passed (either destruction, or a determination that an extended or permanent1 retention period is necessary). - 2.
+- 1. The official record holder is responsible for ensuring that the record is retained for its full retention period and disposed of accordingly, when applicable. - 2.
 Any copy of a record may be discarded or destroyed when it is no longer useful.
 However, it is also the responsibility of all "copy-holders" to ensure disposal of their copies within the retention period shown on the RRS. - 3.
-Transfer of records to offsite storage (for the archival portion of the retention period), should occur as soon as the period of time indicated in the "In-Office Retention" period on the RRS has passed: The Official Record Holder should regularly review their records to determine if any records have met or exceeded their In-Office Retention period.

-1 If special circumstances warrant the continued retention of a record beyond its destruction date, senior level approvals are required and must be documented.

-Procedures for offsite storage are outlined in Section X, below.

-4. Disposal of records cannot occur until a Records Destruction Authorization form is completed, with all necessary approval signatures.
-If you have records in your office that are due for destruction, contact the Document Control Administrator to request the form and to coordinate the approvals and disposal of records.
+Transfer of records to off-site storage, for the Records Center portion of the retention period, should occur on a regularly scheduled basis.
+Procedures for off-site storage are outlined in Section X. - 4.
+Disposal of records cannot occur until a Destruction Authorization form (found in MOA P&P 52-3, Section 3) is completed, with all necessary approval signatures.
+If you have scheduled records in your office that are due for destruction, contact the Document Control Specialist to request the form and to coordinate the approvals and disposal of records.
 Detailed procedures for disposal of records are outlined in Section XI.

-X. Offsite Storage
+X. Off-site Storage

-The following is an outline of the steps and requirements for storing records offsite:
+The following is an outline of the steps and requirements for storing records off-site: